 Crystal Jade – Crystal Jade is a great place to visit if you want to try hardcore Asian food with a twist.
-While you might find your regular favourites, it’s recommended that you try something that is particular to the restaurant because therein lies their specialty.
+While you might find your regular favourites, it’s recommended that you try something that is particular to the restaurant because therein lies their speciality.

 Fresc Co. – Oh!
 How I love Fresc Co.
-It’s my go to place whenever I’m at Ambience Mall, Gurgaon.
+It’s my go-to place whenever I’m at Ambience Mall, Gurgaon.
 The fact that it’s still one of my favourite places after having eaten there so many times over the years says a lot.
-I was there during the first week they opened, and still remember the complimentary scrumptious Tiramisu they served us back then.
+I was there during the first week they opened, and still, remember the complimentary scrumptious Tiramisu they served us back then.

 Sweet Tooth Chronicles – Got a sweet tooth?
 Staying in or visiting Gurgaon?
 If yes, then head over to Cyber Hub to try some unique concoctions that are guaranteed to satisfy your sweet cravings.

-Farzi Cafe – Farzi is as much about showmanship as it is about the food and I enjoy the ambiance that in the evenings is very European in nature, but sometimes I do feel that it gets carried away a little in trying to be too hip and happening.
+Farzi Cafe – Farzi is as much about showmanship as it is about the food and I enjoy the ambience that in the evenings is very European in nature, but sometimes I do feel that it gets carried away a little in trying to be too hip and happening.

 Asia 7 – Would I visit Asia 7 again?
 Not in the near future.
-Twice it has provided me with food that was satisfactory but in the cutthroat world of restaurants where new and old places are trying to be innovative and competitive, Asia 7 sit rather comfortably in the middle and that no longer is sufficient.
+Twice it has provided me with food that was satisfactory but in the cutthroat world of restaurants where new and old places are trying to be innovative and competitive, Asia 7 sits rather comfortably in the middle and that no longer is sufficient.

 SodaBottleOpenerWala – SodaBottleOpenerWala (SBOW) has been the talk of the town for quite a while now.
 It was about time that us North Indians were treated to something different and unique, and the notion of having Parsi and Iranian food, which is still limited across the country, was welcomed wholeheartedly.

-TGI Friday’s – Going back to what I said earlier, there are a lot of memories attached to T G I Friday’s in general and the food might be good or bad, it was good this time round, but I’ll always end up here sometime, somehow, that much I know.
+TGI Friday’s – Going back to what I said earlier, there are a lot of memories attached to T G I Friday’s in general and the food might be good or bad, it was good this time around, but I’ll always end up here sometime, somehow, that much I know.

 Gola Sizzlers – Gola Sizzlers is a nice change from the usual fare, especially if you want to have Indian food but want to avoid the usual Dal-Roti routine.
-However don’t go with high expectations and you should be just fine.
+However, don’t go with high expectations and you should be just fine.

 Hard Rock Cafe – You only have to walk into Hard Rock Cafe early on a chilly winter Sunday evening to shatter all your expectations about it.
 Granted it was very much before dinner time, but a quiet un-crowded look doesn’t fit well in my mind when I think of the legendary brand that is Hard Rock Cafe.

 Choko La – Consistency is the name of the game in the restaurant business, and when it comes to that, Choko La hits the nail right on its head.
-At least that is true in their dessert and bakery department, as for the last few years I have been frequently buying pastries, cakes, cookies, breads and the likes from them and each and every time have been satisfied to the brim.
+At least that is true in their dessert and bakery department, as for the last few years I have been frequently buying pastries, cakes, cookies, bread and the likes from them and each and every time have been satisfied to the brim.

 Flip Bistro – There is definitely a return visit in the cards for Flip Bistro.
 The place also serves clay oven baked pizzas and that’s on my list the next time I hop in.

-Made in Punjab – The food is typical Punjabi done so with a twist which gives the option of a few added dishes that stand out, at least on paper.
+Made in Punjab – The food is typical Punjabi, done so with a twist which gives the option of a few added dishes that stand out, at least on paper.
 Paneer Lababdar becomes Paneer Tikka Lababdar with the added smokey taste of the tikka which in turn flavours the dish differently.

 Chili’s – Chili’s has quite an extensive menu and with big enough servings (we had to get some of our food packed) it is difficult to try more than just a couple of dishes per visit, but what I tasted I enjoyed, thus it should not be long before I visit Chili’s again to experience some of their other offerings.